Algafix/OSNMA/README.md

 * `merkle_name [default='OSNMA_MerkleTree.xml']`: Name of the Merkle Tree root file.
 Shall be in the GSA XML format.
 * `pubkey_name [default='']`: Name of the stored Public Key file.
 If nothing is specified, OSNMAlib will assume Cold Start.
 Shall be in the GSA XML format.
 * `kroot_name [default='']`: Name of the stored KROOT file.
 Shall have one line with the DSM KROOT complete message in hexadecimal and another line with the NMA Header in hexadecimal.
-* `TS [default=30]`: Time synchronization value [s] of the receiver with the Galileo Satellite System time.
+* `TS [default=30]`: Time synchronization value [s] of the receiver with the Galileo System Time.
 Overwritten in live execution with external clock source.

 Based on the cryptographic material provided to OSNMAlib in the configuration dictionary, it will be set in one of the 3 start states defined in the ICD.
 * **Cold Start**: OSNMAlib has no Public Key saved, it needs to be retrieved from the OSNMA message.